tundra-code/aurora/lib/note/README.md

 ## Note Model
 Notes are just json objects.
 They have these main keys:
+- id: auto-incremented id
-- id: just a unix timestamp by default
+- uuid: a uuid
-- date: unix timestamp
+- date:
 - attributes: this is an array of attribute objects.
 Attributes have:
   * key: a string naming the type of attribute (e.g. "title")
   * value: a string indicating the value of the attribute (e.g. "how to create a git branch")
   * searchable: Bool if this attribute should be searchable
-- editorState: the state of the editor for this note
+- content: the state of the editor for this note

+Where content must contain an attribute `editor-extension`.

 ## To use:
 To instantiate a note: